stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     Total Neighborhood:
     2, 5
     Potential separating nodes: 2 5
+    The value of i is 4
+    The value of j is 5
+    Target: 5
+    FUNCTION get_neighbors_from_dag.
+Node 5
+    Call from get_neighbors_from_dag.
+Node 1 is a parent.
+    Call from get_neighbors_from_dag.
+Node 3 is a parent.
+    Call from get_neighbors_from_dag.
+Node 6 is a child.
+    Call from get_neighbors_from_dag.
+Node 7 is a child.
+    Call from get_neighbors_from_dag.
+We are evaluating the following child: 6 Call from get_neighbors_from_dag.
+We are evaluating the following child: 7 Call from get_neighbors_from_dag.
+Node 4 is a potential spouse of node 5.
+    Neighbors of node 5: 1, 3, 4, 6, 7

+    Target: 7
+    FUNCTION get_neighbors_from_dag.
+Node 7
+    Call from get_neighbors_from_dag.
+Node 4 is a parent.
+    Call from get_neighbors_from_dag.
+Node 5 is a parent.
+    Neighbors of node 7: 4, 5

+    Total Neighborhood:
+    1, 3, 4, 6
+    Potential separating nodes: 1 3 4 6
+    There are 4 neighbor(s).
+    Efficient Setup: 4 -> 5 | 5 -> 7 | k (True Vals): 1 3 4 (tub lung bronc)
+    The p-value is 3.62282e-56
+    either is NOT separated from dysp by node(s): tub lung bronc  (p-value<0.01) Efficient Setup: 4 -> 5 | 5 -> 7 | k (True Vals): 1 3 6 (tub lung xray)
+    The p-value is 4.56682e-15
+    either is NOT separated from dysp by node(s): tub lung xray  (p-value<0.01) Efficient Setup: 4 -> 5 | 5 -> 7 | k (True Vals): 1 4 6 (tub bronc xray)
+    The p-value is 8.18002e-75
+    either is NOT separated from dysp by node(s): tub bronc xray  (p-value<0.01) Efficient Setup: 4 -> 5 | 5 -> 7 | k (True Vals): 3 4 6 (lung bronc xray)
+    The p-value is 9.07913e-48
-    The value of i is 5
+    either is NOT separated from dysp by node(s): lung bronc xray  (p-value<0.01) The value of i is 5
     The final C matrix:
     0 0 0 0 1 0